 How to create a referral program that works

 You’re probably already aware of the power of referrals

-Especially in the B2B world, it’s no secret that referrals are among the top ways professional services firms get leads and new business.
+Especially in the B2B world, it’s no secret that word-of-mouth referrals are among the top ways professional services firms get leads and new business.

 A 2009 study published by the American Marketing Association found that peer recommendations are 2.5 times more responsive than any other marketing channel.
 And a 2011 study found that referred customers generate higher margins and higher retention than other customers, making them more valuable in both the short and long run.